Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 The wallets work on different environments: the Desktop Wallet on a computer, the Mobile Wallet on a phone, and the Browser Wallet from any device with an internet browser.
 The Mobile Wallet is more accessible and easier to use on a day-to-day basis whereas the Desktop Wallet has an extra layer of security in the form of a Ledger device.

-- **Desktop Wallet**: Choose this wallet if you want extra security in the form of a :ref:`Ledger<install-Ledger-app>` hardware device, or want to create multi-signature transactions.
+- Desktop Wallet: Choose this wallet if you want extra security in the form of a :ref:`Ledger<install-Ledger-app>` hardware device, or want to create multi-signature transactions.
 If you plan to become a baker, Concordium recommends the Desktop Wallet because of the extra security of the Ledger hardware device.

-- **Mobile Wallet**: Choose this wallet if you want to be able to access your accounts on the go and only need to create standard (single signature) transactions.
+- Mobile Wallet: Choose this wallet if you want to be able to access your accounts on the go and only need to create standard (single signature) transactions.
 Also, if you use the Mobile Wallet, you don’t have to run a node (unless you are a baker), and you don’t need a Ledger hardware device.

-- **|bw|**: Choose this wallet if you want to be able to access your accounts on the go from any computer or device and you only need to create standard (single signature) transactions.
+- |bw|: Choose this wallet if you want to be able to access your accounts on the go from any computer or device and you only need to create standard (single signature) transactions.
 This wallet is also for developers creating dApps to connect to the Concordium blockchain.

 The following provides more details on the differences between the wallets.